natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

     Done
     Inserting DHCP Snooping data

-Let’s check.
+Let's check.
 In case the file already exists but the data is not written:

 ::